Abbey Light Railway: History

 In 1974, local engineer and lecturer at Kitson College Peter Lowe applied for planning permission to build a railway at Kirkstall.

 From 1976, the line was built from scratch by a group of local enthusiasts, most of whom were members of the Ffestiniog Railway.
 Second hand rail was acquired from the Ffestiniog and the line was built over a number of years, eventually extending to 3/4 mi from Kirkstall Abbey to Bridge Road, Kirkstall.

 Initially the line ran purely as a private railway, but in 1986 it received permission to start public passenger services.
 These ran from Spring to Autumn, every Sunday and most Bank Holidays.
 The highlight of the year was the weekend Kirkstall Festival.

 In 2006 plans were made to extend the line to the Armley Mills Industrial Museum nearby.
 This would have involved crossing both the River Aire and the Leeds and Liverpool Canal.
 The project was never realised.

-After Peter Lowe died in October 2012, the railway closed.
-Proposed to reopen in the Spring, without its Chief Engineer insurance became difficult to secure.
-The decision was reluctantly made by his widow to sell off the rolling stock and infrastructure.
-All but one of the locomotives and much other material was sold to the Welsh Highland Heritage Railway in Porthmadog, with work to dismantle the railway beginning in February 2013.
+After Peter Lowe died in October 2012, the railway closed and even though there were plans to resurrect services the following spring, without its Chief Engineer, it became difficult to obtain insurance.
+The decision was made to sell off the rolling stock and infrastructure.
+All but one of the locomotives and much other material was sold to the Welsh Highland Heritage Railway in Porthmadog and work to dismantle the railway began in February 2013.